 The parish includes the villages of Gastard and Neston, which is at the gates of the Neston Park estate.

 Corsham appears to derive its name from Cosa's hām, "ham" being Old English for homestead, or village.
-The town is referred in the Domesday book as Cosseham; the letter 'R' appears to have entered the name later under Norman influence (possibly caused by the recording of local pronunciation), when the town is reported to have been in the possession of the Earl of Cornwall.[5]
-Corsham is recorded as Coseham in 1001, as Cosseha in 1086,[4] and as Cosham as late as 1611 (on John Speed's map of Wiltshire).
-The Corsham area belonged to the King in Saxon times, the area at the time also had a large forest which was cleared to make way for further expansion.
+The town is referred in the Domesday book as Cosseham.
+The letter 'R' appears to have entered the name later under Norman influence (possibly caused by the recording of local pronunciation), when the town is reported to have been in the possession of the Earl of Cornwall.[5]
+Corsham is recorded as Cosham as late as 1611 (on John Speed's map of Wiltshire).
+During the Saxon era, the Corsham area belonged to the King, and had a large forest, which was later cleared to make way for further agricultural expansion.

-There is evidence that the town had been known as "Corsham Regis" due to its reputed association with Anglo-Saxon Ethelred of Wessex,[6][7] and this name remains as that of a primary school.
+There is evidence that the town had been known as "Corsham Regis" due to its reputed association with Anglo-Saxon Ethelred of Wessex,[6][7] and the name remains as that of a primary school.

-Numbers 94 to 112 of the High Street are Grade II* listed buildings known as the "Flemish Weavers Houses"; however, there is little cogent evidence to support this name and it appears more likely to derive from a handful of Dutch workers who arrived in the 17th century.[8]
+Numbers 94 to 112 of the High Street are Grade II* listed buildings known as the "Flemish Weavers Houses".
+However, there is little cogent evidence to support that name and it appears more likely to derive from a handful of Dutch workers who arrived in the 17th century.[8]
 The Grove, opposite the High Street, is a typical example of classic Georgian architecture, as is The Ivy in Priory Street.
 There are more than 60 listed buildings in the High Street.

 Corsham's small town centre includes the historic High Street and the Martingate Centre, a late 20th-century retail development.

 The stately home of Corsham Court can also be found in the town centre.
 Standing on a former Saxon Royal Manor, it is based on an Elizabethan manor home from 1582.
 Since 1745, it has been part of the Methuen estate.
 The house has an extensive collection of Old Masters, rooms furnished by Robert Adam and Thomas Chippendale, and parks landscaped by Capability Brown and Humphry Repton.
-The house is open to the public all year round excluding December and is famed locally for its peacocks, which wander about the streets.[9]
-The owner of Corsham Court in the mid-seventeenth century was the commander of the Parliamentarian New Model Army in Wiltshire; his wife built what came to be known as the Hungerford Almshouses in the centre of town.
+The house is open to the public all year round, excluding December, and is famed locally for its peacocks, which also wander about the streets.[9]
+The owner of Corsham Court in the mid-seventeenth century was the commander of the Parliamentarian New Model Army in Wiltshire, and his wife built what came to be known as the Hungerford Almshouses in the centre of town.

 The Pound is an arts venue and community hub for north Wiltshire, run by the Pound Arts Trust and supported by Arts Council England, Wiltshire Council, South Gloucestershire Council and Corsham Town Council.
 Their Rural Touring Scheme take performances to villages in Wiltshire and South Gloucestershire.[10]